devenkulkarni/CFP-kagent/ansible-playbooks/README.md

 # Kagent Ansible Playbooks

-This directory contains Ansible playbooks for deploying a complete kagent environment on a K3s cluster.
-The setup includes K3s, kubectl, Helm, and kagent with Ollama for local AI processing.
+This directory contains Ansible playbooks for deploying a complete kagent environment on a K3s cluster running on SUSE Linux Enterprise 16 (SLE16).
+The setup includes K3s, kubectl, Helm, and kagent with external LLM providers (OpenAI/Anthropic).

 ## 🏗️ Architecture